jaylett/django-filebacked-objects/README.md

     else:
         print("No objects found.")

+But a lot of the time you want to use one of the bundled modules, perhaps with some light overriding, to provide the views needed for your site.

 ## TODO

  * metadata from detached file (with auto-detection of format?)
  * tests for metadata from detached file
  * tests for .none(), .exists()
  * tests for .datetimes()
+ * tests for blog, posts modules
  * real documentation!
  * MetadataInFileHead is somewhat ponderous
  * Options/_meta actually overridable etc